-Ever since I was a precocious 5 year old who read the Bergen Record and then published his own neighborhood newspaper I've always had an interest in the news.
-I learn something new on this job everyday and that's what keeps it interesting.
-I've been with NJ101.5 for the past 10 years on the digital team writing news and working behind the scenes on a variety of projects.
+Ever since he was a precocious 5 year old who read the Bergen Record and then published his own neighborhood newspaper, Dan Alexander has always had an interest in the news.
+Alexander says he learns something new on this job everyday and that's what keeps it interesting.
+Alexander has been with New Jersey 101.5 for the past 10 years on the digital team writing news and working behind the scenes on a variety of projects.

 Massive wildfire burns 3,900 acres, forces evacuations